VPeti11/steamos-edge/README.md

 # SteamOS Edge
 - What is this?
-SteamOS Edge is a and fixed version of the SteamOS 3 source code leak. ~~You can ONLY compile it while having the Linux Neptune kernel installed[ [AUR] ](https://aur.archlinux.org/packages/linux-neptune-65)~~.
+SteamOS Edge is a and fixed version of the SteamOS 3 source code leak.
 Note this project is a **WORK IN PROGRESS** expect bugs!

 ## How to compile.
 On Arch Linux or any Arch Linux-based distro run: